— Topics —

 meat,fat,oil

-Plus, a diet low in carbohydrates and high in protein and fat sends dense nutrients to the intestines, which slows digestion and suppresses hunger, which in turn, causes the absorption rate to decrease.
+Plus, a diet low in carbohydrates and high in protein and fat sends dense nutrients to the digestive system, which slows overall digestion.
+As a result, I believe that it suppresses hunger and in turn, causes the absorption rate to decrease.

 That is to say, depending on how we structure our diets, there may be a weight-loss effect even with increased caloric intake (for those who can digest protein and fat quickly, the weight-loss effect may be less pronounced) .